SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Chemistry and Dataset Details

 \subsection{Building Blocks and Reactions}

-The 93 selected commercial building blocks and their respective reaction centers are shown in~\cref{fig:vocab}.
+For the small vocabulary, the 93 selected commercial building blocks and their respective reaction centers are shown in~\cref{fig:vocab}.
 For chemical reactions, we focused on cross-coupling reactions to link fragments together.
 We chose 8 classes of robust reactions, which can be subdivided into 19 types of reaction templates, see \cref{fig:reactions}.
+The remaining building blocks and reactions that define the large vocabulary are shown in~\cref{fig:large_vocab} and~\cref{fig:large_reactions}, respectively.
 We note that our reaction modeling is simplified.
 For example, boronic acids in building blocks (\ce{B(OH)2}) are replaced with boranes (\ce{BH2}); we do not consider the need for chemical protection on certain functional groups (e.g. N-Boc); we do not consider directing group effects or stoichiometry when multiple reaction centers are available; we do not consider macrocycles.
 These edge cases are limitations of the current method, but they are comparably minimal through the careful curation of building blocks to avoid such infeasible chemical reactions.